OncologyHNJ/crocketa/README.md

 <details open>
 <summary><i>Pipeline installation...</i></summary>

-The very first time the pipeline is installed, conda environments must be created created.
-If not insalled, It's highly advisable to previously install mamba to improve package downloading & handling of environments.
+The very first time the pipeline is installed, conda environments must be created.
+If not insalled yet, It's highly advisable to previously install mamba to improve package downloading & handling of environments.

 Environments are created through the following command: